ialbert/pywgsim/README.md

 ## Installation

     pip install pywgsim

+There code also works as a standalone, C compiled executable.

+Clone the repository and run `make` to get a compiled version of `pywgsim` in the `scripts` directory.
+The short versions of the flags are identical to `wgsim`.

 ## Changes

-The original code for wgsim has been expanded a little bit.
-The main changes are:
+The original code for wgsim has been altered as follows:

-1. The information on the mutations introduced by `wgsim` are now generated in GFF format.
+1. The output for the mutations introduced by `wgsim` are now generated in GFF format.
+1. The separator character in the read name has been changed from `_` to `|`.
 1. There is a new flag called `--fixed` that generates the same `N` number of reads for each chromosome.

-1. The separator character in the read name has been changed from `_` to `|`.
-This follows a more widely accepted standard (i.e. NCBI) and allows identifying the contig name from the read name.
+The read naming now follows a more widely accepted standard (i.e. NCBI) and allows for easier identifying the contig name from the read name.

 In the default operation of wgsim the `N` reads are distribute such to create a uniform coverage across all chromosomes (longer chromosomes get a larger fraction of N)